 After their daughter attended a specialist, residential college for young people with Special Educational Needs (SEN) for 2 years, Mary and Allan Robertson were horrified to discover that the Local Authority planned to abruptly end her 3-year placement.

-Specialist Education Law Solicitor, Gregg Burrough, explains how with his help the Robertsons saved their daughter Anna's place, allowing her to finish her education.
+Specialist Education Law Solicitors, from Simpson Millar explain how with our help the Robertsons saved their daughter Anna's place, allowing her to finish her education.

 Threatening to End Anna's Placement

 Anna has autism, special educational needs, and epilepsy.
 She has an Education, Health and Care Plan (EHCP) and is attending St Piers Specialist College in Surrey, an independent college, on a residential basis for 38 weeks per year.